 By far one of the biggest attractions of Guangzhou is the food.
 Cantonese cuisine emphasizes the freshness and flavor of ingredients such as green vegetables and just-caught seafood, avoiding the strong seasoning and saucing of northern Chinese cuisines.
 Roasted meats such as goose, duck, and pork are a regional specialty and are often served sliced on the bone with a plate of dipping sauce.
 Head to the Xiguan district to sample a range of the authentic local dishes.

 However, if you only have time for one meal while in Guangzhou, make it dim sum (also known as yum cha).
 Served primarily at breakfast and lunch, a dim sum meal consists of dozens of small plates of buns, steamed dumplings, and noodle dishes, accompanied by copious amounts of tea.

 Guangzhou's history of bustling trade means there are also many international restaurants to be found around the city, especially if you head to the old concession area.

 Guangzhou’s night scene is ever ever-expanding.
 From clubs to craft breweries to trendy cocktail bars, you are guaranteed to find something to suit your tastes.
-Head to That’smagazine for an up-to-date listing of all the city’s up and coming nighttime establishments.

 For fans of the performing arts, Guangzhou Opera House is both architecturally spectacular (especially when lit up at night) and plays host to a wealth of different acts and performances.
-See the current listings here.

 Spring and autumn are the perfect time of year to visit the region, with October to December offering less rainfall than the spring, but temperatures in spring reaching slightly higher.
 Avoid the in between months if possible to escape the high rainfall and chance of typhoons.